eny2890/Class_Files/README.md

 #edit pairmatch_YOURNAME.sh with your folder and email and save it with your name.
 Then, submit that edited file.

+#if this finishes before next class, move onto Cutadaptor

 #### Cutadaptor
 Cutadaptor will cut out the illumina adaptors added to the forward and reverse ends of our DNA before sequencing.
 They are what binded to the flow cell and allowed sequencing to take place.
 However, they are not apart of our target DNA and need to be removed.